Corey Webster

 2022/23

-Perth retained the majority of its roster, with only Kevin White (to Illawarra) and Matt Hodgson (to Taiwan) not returning.
-Perth re-signed Bryce Cotton (3 Year Deal), Todd Blanchfield (3 Year Deal) and Jesse Wagstaff (1 Year Deal) and elevated backup guard Kyle Zunic from development player to the full roster.
-Corey Webster, who the Wildcats had signed to a deal in 2017 only to see him leave before the season started, signed as a free agent.
-To round out the roster, imports TaShawn Thomas (France) and Brady Manek (North Carolina) were added for some additional scoring punch.
+Perth retained the majority of its roster, with only Kevin White (Illawarra) and Matt Hodgson (Taiwan) departing.
+Key re-signings included Bryce Cotton (three-year extension), Todd Blanchfield (three-year deal), and Jesse Wagstaff (one-year deal).
+Kyle Zunic was elevated from a development player to a full contract, while Corey Webster, who had originally signed with the Wildcats in 2017 before departing prior to the season, returned as a free agent.
+The team also added new imports TaShawn Thomas (via France) and Brady Manek (North Carolina) to bolster their scoring depth.

 2023/24

-“Where Corey really separates himself in the NBL is that he can go and get a bucket when necessary, and I will always rely on him to bring a great spirit to our group, whether at practice or on Game Day.” said head coach John Rillie on Webster’s re-signing.
+Corey Webster, coming off a strong previous season, was viewed as a valuable veteran contributor.
+Head coach John Rillie praised his presence and shot-making ability: “Where Corey really separates himself in the NBL is that he can go and get a bucket when necessary, and I will always rely on him to bring a great spirit to our group, whether at practice or on Game Day.”

 Corey Webster played thirteen seasons in the NBL, playing for both the New Zealand Breakers and the Perth Wildcats.
 He averaged 11.1 points, 2 rebounds, and 1.9 assists in 286 NBL games.